-The two wires need to be wired to separate contacts on the switch (source voltages to the relays are different)!
-Note: the switch is wired to ground these wires for USB, leaving them open results in LSB.
+The two wires need to be wired to separate contacts on the switch (source voltages to the relays are different).
+Make sure none of these wires remain connected to the circuit cards in CH300.
+The switch is wired to ground these wires for USB, leaving them open results in LSB.